-Ombudsman supports for toughening requirements for foster parents
+Ombudsman supports better supervision for foster parents

 The Commissioner for Children’s Rights in the Moscow oblast believes that conscientious foster parents will not oppose more frequent contact with the state system.
 RIA Novosti cites the Commissioner for Children’s Rights in the Moscow oblast, Ksenia Mishonovaya, as saying that it is essential to introduce a compulsory psychiatric evaluation of foster parent candidates and to allow unscheduled inspections of families by the guardianship service.